-- Students can use their proficiency in information systems principles & practices and quantitative analysis to solve a variety of problems.
+- Graduates can use their proficiency in information systems principles, practices and analytical techniques to solve a variety of problems.

-- Students can explain the quantitative and business principles that underlie information systems.
+- Graduates can explain the technological, organizational, and behavioral principles that underlie information systems.

-- Students will understand the ethical and societal concerns and dilemmas facing information systems professionals and can formulate appropriate solutions and courses of action.
+- Graduates will understand the ethical and societal concerns and dilemmas facing information systems professionals and can formulate appropriate solutions and courses of action.

-- Students can work effectively in teams and communicate effectively.
+- Graduates can work effectively in teams and communicate effectively.